Tarlac State University: Laboratory school

 Tarlac State University - Laboratory School (commonly referred to as Lab School or TSU-LS) was a secondary school in Tarlac City founded in 1985.
 It was officially under the College of Education, serving as a training ground for the practice teachers of the university.
 Its old building, now occupied by BS Criminology students, is located at Lucinda Campus in Binauganan, Tarlac City along with the College of Teacher Education and College of Science.

 TSU-LS was known in the province for the academic and athletic repute of its students.
 It had received several awards from different competitions during its active years, one of which was its title as the regional champion in National Cheerleading Championship in Central Luzon.

 In 2005, a proposition suggesting to stop the operation of Laboratory School was raised due to the inability of the provincial government to support it, but this was not implemented and the school continued to operate.
-However, after over 10 years, the decision was finalized in accordance with a resolution of the university's board of regents despite of strong oppositions from students, parents, and teachers of the school.
+However, after over 10 years, the decision was finalized in accordance with a resolution of the university's board of regents despite strong opposition from students, parents, and teachers of the school.
 In April 2016, the last commencement ceremony of the school was held with Norbina Genever Castro as the last principal.

 Culture and student life

 Student organizations

 Student organizations in Tarlac State University were established for the purpose of providing opportunities to undergraduate students to explore and enhance their academic, cultural, political, spiritual, and social interests as students and as a part of the institution.
-These are an important component of the university as they play a great role to the life of its students.

 The highest student body in the university is the Supreme Student Council (SSC) which is administered by student leaders guided by the university administration.
 It is composed of a president, vice president, and five senators.
 The elected president will serve as a member of the university's Board of Regents for the whole term.
 In every college, there are also College Student Councils (CSC), headed by a governor, that provide voluntary service to the students.

 One of university's distinguished organizations is the TSU Performing Arts which has achieved national and international recognition over the past years.
 Its Dance Troupe yearly participates in the International Folklore Festival, while its TSU Chorale competes in national competitions and even in abroad.
 In March 2016, TSU Dance Troupe won in World Artistic Dance Federation-European Championship in Moscow.

 Student organizations are under the administration of the Office of Student Affairs (OSA).